-Superb is a new application that launched Wednesday.
+Superb is a new application launched today.
 It could be a whole new way for consumers to look for local places like restaurants, bars, and museums.

-“Facebook and Foursquare is either ‘I’m here now’ or ‘this is what I did in the past," Superb co-founder Eddy Lu explained to Tech Crunch.
+“Facebook and Foursquare is either ‘I’m here now’ or ‘this is what I did in the past,’ explains Superb co-founder Eddy Lu in Tech Crunch.
 “We’re all about future intent.”